Starting a business

 For people wanting to start a new business, New Zealand is a smart choice.

-We’re ranked as the easiest place in the world to start a business, according to the 2012 World Bank survey.
-And we’re third only to Singapore and Hong Kong for ease of doing business.
+We’re ranked as the easiest place in the world to start a business, according to the 2015 World Bank survey (and the world’s second easiest country to do business in generally).

 Businesses in New Zealand generally use one of these three structures: